e271828e/Flight.jl/docs/notes/design/framework_spec.md

 destructuring a field that is not a thing for you fails at the probe inside the §15.2 framing diagnostic, with did-you-mean against the legal field set ("`f` of `Foo` destructures `m`, but `Foo` declares no `init_m`") — one law covering tier facts, stage legality and declarations alike.
+The mechanism is structured, not textual: destructuring an absent field throws a `FieldError` carrying the type and the field name as data (Julia ≥ 1.12), the probe catches it *matched against the bundle's own NamedTuple type*, and synthesizes the framing diagnostic from the legal set — classifying the field as an undeclared store, a wrong-tier fact, or a name illegal for this function kind.
+No message text is scraped, and the bundle stays a bare NamedTuple (row 74); a getproperty-wrapper spelling is the recorded fallback should type-matched interception prove insufficient.
 The per-function name sets are **closed**: adding one is a decision-log entry, not a convenience.
 The comment in the signature block above states each function's maximal legal set;
 a given component's bundle narrows it to declared reality, and the